rkbera/LCPFCT-2D/README.md

 - save "input_file" in the directory "run_simulation" directory.
 A test "input_file" for beam-plasma system is given inside the "LCPFCT_2D" code
 - then run "$ /path-to-the-executable/lcpfct2D input_file"
 - It will create data at different time steps.
 The data will be saved in two folders "PLASMA_DATA" and "TEST_PARTICLE_DATA"

+# FOR Plotting data
+- Python based plotting files are also given for test inside the LCPFCT-2D/